mlqmlq/Probability-Questions/README.md

 * If I collected *n* coupons, what is the expectation of distinct coupon types?

+11. 500 ants are randomly put on a 1 foot string with uniform distribution.
+Each ant randomly moves toward one end of the string (equal probability) at a constant speed 1 foot/min until it falls off the string.
+When two ants collide heads on, they will both change directions.
+What is the expected time for all ants fall off the string?

+12. Two players bet on rolls of the total of two 6 face dice.
+Player A bets a sum of 12 comes first and player B bets two consecutive 7s will occur first.
+They keep rolling until one of them wins.
+What is the probability of A wins?

+13. Keep flipping a fair coin until you get either *HHH* or *THH*.
+What is the probability that you end up with *HHH*?

+14. Keep flipping a fair coin until you get either *TTH* or *HTT*.
+What is the probability that you end up with *TTH*?

+# Other

-Randomly draw *N* straight lines over a circle so that the circle is cut into *m* pieces.
+1. Randomly draw *N* straight lines over a circle so that the circle is cut into *m* pieces.
 What is the expectation of *m*?